ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 It is time to come back to our backup script.
-The script has a block of commands.
-The result of the `bsdtar` utility decides if Bash should execute this block.
-When we meet the code block and condition, it is a hint to apply the `if` statement here.
+There the `echo` call combined with `exit` makes a block of commands.
+Bash executes it depending on the result of the `bsdtar` utility.
+Whenever you meet a code block and condition, it is a hint to apply the `if` statement.

-We apply the `if-else` statement to the `bsdtar` call and handling its result.
-Then we get the following code:
+If you apply the `if-else` statement to check the `bsdtar` result, you get the following code:
 ```
 if bsdtar -cjf "$1".tar.bz2 "$@"
 then